 The first SNRI, venlafaxine (Effexor), was introduced in 1994.
-The SNRIs are – venlafaxine (Effexor), desvenlafaxine (Pristiq), duloxetine (Cymbalta), milnacipran (Dalcipran), and sibutramine (Meridia).
+The SNRIs indicated for the treatment of the mood and anxiety disorders are venlafaxine (Effexor), desvenlafaxine (Pristiq), duloxetine (Cymbalta), milnacipran (Savella), and levomilnacipran (Fetzima).

 First and foremost, SNRIs are prescribed for depression.
-They’re also used for the treatment of the anxiety disorders, neuropathic pain, fibromyalgia syndrome, and the relief of menopausal symptoms.
+They’re also used for the treatment of the anxiety disorders, neuropathic pain, fibromyalgia, and the relief of menopausal symptoms.

 High blood pressure needs to be managed and monitored.
 Duloxetine (Cymbalta) has been associated with liver failure, so it’s not an option for chronic alcohol users or those with liver disease.

-Bupropion (Wellbutrin, Zyban, Budeprion) made the scene in 1974.
+Bupropion (Wellbutrin, Zyban, Budeprion) was first approved for medical use in the U.S. in 1985.
 On its own it’s an effective antidepressant.
 But it’s frequently used as an add-on when the SSRIs aren’t working as expected.
 It’s also used as a smoking cessation aid.
-Of note, bupropion does not cause weight gain or sexual dysfunction.
+Of note, bupropion doesn’t usually cause weight gain, sexual dysfunction, or sleepiness

-Bupropion is known as an atypical antidepressant.
+Bupropion, considered an atypical antidepressant, acts as a norepinephrine dopamine reuptake inhibitor.
 What makes it unique is its dance with the neurotransmitter dopamine.
 It’s twice that of its action with norepinephrine.
-It’s success as a smoking cessation aid is due to its effect on acetylcholine (a neurotransmitter) receptors.
+Its success as a smoking cessation aid is due to its effect on acetylcholine (a neurotransmitter) receptors.

 Bupropion is used to treat depression, the symptoms of smoking cessation, social phobia (aka social anxiety), anxiety co-existing with depression, sexual dysfunction, obesity, adult ADHD, and neuropathic pain.
 It may also be useful in the treatment of Crohn’s Disease and psoriasis.

-The fact that bupropion doesn’t cause weight gain or sexual dysfunction makes it the preferred choice for many.
+The fact that bupropion doesn’t usually cause weight gain, sexual dysfunction, or sleepiness makes it the preferred antidepressant for many.